 Do not reference the deployed concrete WSDL of a Service Provider.
 If Provider is unavailable, then consumer cannot be compiled or be deployed.

 For example, assume you are building a Provider ABCS that consumes an adapter service, You have directly referenced the concrete WSDL of the adapter service and developed your consuming Provider ABCS.
-Now, when the adapter service is not available or not deployed as yet, when you are compiling or deploying your Provider ABCS, you will hit a road block.
+Now, when the adapter service is not available or not deployed as yet, when you are compiling or deploying your Provider ABCS, you hit a road block.

 Introduce a common directory of abstract WSDLs of your services and store these abstract WSDL s on a centrally accessible endpoint.

 SOA provides ways to fully de-couple services at design time.
 AIA advocates always using abstract WSDLs when composites refer to others.
-Note that abstract WSDLs fully describe a service's interface, which is all that is needed at design time.
+Ensure that abstract WSDLs fully describe a service's interface, which is all that is needed at design time.
 The concrete WSDLs are only needed later at execution time to provide the binding details, that is the information on how the deployed composite can be invoked.

 AIA uses Metadata Services (MDS) for storing each service's abstract WSDL.
 Thus MDS becomes the source of truth for all service interfaces and the composites should not have any redundant copies.

-SOA Suite 11g has introduced a central repository, Metadata Service (MDS), that backs your application (and hence your composites) at design time and run time.
-MDS is like a version management system, where you can store and use the shared common artifacts at design and run time.
+SOA Suite 11g has introduced a central repository, Metadata Service (MDS), that backs your application (and hence your composites) at design time and runtime.
+MDS is like a version management system, where you can store and use the shared common artifacts at design and runtime.